Local Python Development Environment

 • Installing requests (2.28.1)

-This will update poetry.lock
+This will update poetry.lock but also pyproject.toml, which now

-as a production dependency:
+specifies requests as a production dependency:

 [tool.poetry.dependencies]